 The area has tremendous tourism potential.
 Two major forests Buxa Tiger Reserve and Jaldapara Jaldapara National Park are in the district.
 The district is bestowed with innumerable rivers, forests and rich diversity of cultural heritage as well.

 Origin of the name

 The name Alipurduar has three parts.
 The first part “Ali” is derived from the name of Col Hedayat Ali Khan who lived here and fought a war with Bhutan.
-“Pur” meaning residence and word “Duar” has its origin in the name of the region “Dooars”.
+“Pur” means residence and the word “Duar” has its origin in the name of the region “Dooars”.
 The original name was Alipur meaning the place where Ali lived, the Duar was added to distinguish it from the Alipore of Calcutta.
-The subdivision is located at the extreme east of West Bengal bordering the state of Assam.
+The subdivision is located in the extreme east of West Bengal bordering the state of Assam.

 Tourism in Alipurduar

 The municipal town is important from a tourism perspective mainly due to its critical location at a junction.

 Buxa Tiger Reserve is by far the most important tourist attraction.
 From the railway station, the Rajabhatkhawa forest check post is just 10 km away.
 Jayanti and Santarabari are about 25 km and Buxa fort is about 30 km.
 Upcoming destinations inside Buxa such as Raimatang can be reached within an hour or so.

 Jaldapara National Park is also within the Alipurduar district.
 The forests of Jaldapara are 46 km (about an hour's drive) from Alipurduar Junction rail station.
 The forests of Jaldapara are famous for their population of one-horned rhinos.